The role of paying agencies

 Both remote and on-the-spot checks verify that the final beneficiaries comply with all applicable rules.
 The natural cycle of agricultural activities often shapes how and when the checks are carried out.
 For example, many on-the-spot checks to verify eligibility conditions can only take place in certain periods of the year.

-EU Implementing Regulation 908/2014 – laying down rules for the application of EU Regulation 1306/2013 regarding paying agencies and other bodies, financial management, clearance of accounts, rules on checks, securities and transparency [Articles 52-62]
+Commission Implementing Regulation (EU) 908/2014 – laying down rules for the application of EU Regulation 1306/2013 regarding paying agencies and other bodies, financial management, clearance of accounts, rules on checks, securities and transparency [Articles 52-62]

-EU Delegated Regulation 907/2014 - supplementing EU Regulation 1306/2013 regarding paying agencies and other bodies, financial management, clearance of accounts, rules on checks, securities and transparency.
+Commission Delegated Regulation (EU) 907/2014 - supplementing EU Regulation 1306/2013 regarding paying agencies and other bodies, financial management, clearance of accounts, rules on checks, securities and transparency.